redis/redis-doc/commands/eval.md

 ```

 In order to make it a pure function, but still be sure that every invocation
-of the script will result in different random elements, we can simply add an
+of the script will result in different random elements, we can add an
 additional argument to the script that will be used in order to seed the Lua
 pseudo-random number generator.
 The new script is as follows: